5 Cryptocurrency Scams to Watch Out For

 Extortion Scams

-Cybercriminals may claim to have sensitive materials about you—perhaps involving passwords, account information or private photos—and threaten to expose them unless you send a cryptocurrency payment.
+Cybercriminals may claim to have sensitive materials about you — perhaps involving passwords, account information or private photos — and threaten to expose them unless you send a cryptocurrency payment.

-Also, type the URL of an organization’s site directly into your browser instead of relying on search results that may lead you to a phishing site that mimics the authentic site.
+Also, type the URL of an organization’s site directly into your browser instead of relying on search results which may lead you to a phishing site that mimics the authentic site.
 Cybercriminals create these phishing sites with the goal of capturing your digital currency payments or sensitive personal information, such as your log-in credentials.

 Giveaway Scams